 - letting agents must comply with a Code of Practice from 31 January 2018

 To improve standards across the private rented sector we are:

-- introducing a new private residential tenancy which will bring greater security for tenants, balanced with appropriate safeguards for landlords, lenders and investors
+- bringing greater security for tenants, balanced with appropriate safeguards for landlords, through the private residential tenancy

 - regulating the sector by registering letting agents and landlords, and licensing houses in multiple occupation

 - provided support with dispute resolution

 - introduced rent pressure zones